Exploring Antarctica

 Brown Station

-Not too far from Neko Harbor is Brown Station in Paradise Bay, which is where one of the Argentine Antarctic research stations is located.
-Brown Station is a lonely and often deserted place.
-Behind Brown is a 166 foot hill.
-Going uphill it in knee deep snow wearing wellington boots is hard work.
-The best way down is to follow the penguin's lead and slide down on your back.
-There is lots of pack ice in Paradise Bay and seals are often spotted lounging on floating burgs.
-The bay can get very cold when traveling around it in rubber boats.
-But, the view of the glaciers is worth the discomfort.
+Not far from Neko Harbor, in Paradise Bay, is Brown Station, one of the Argentine Antarctic research stations.
+Brown Station is a solitary and often deserted outpost.
+Behind it rises a 166-foot hill.
+Hiking uphill in knee-deep snow while wearing Wellington boots is strenuous work.
+The best way down is to follow the penguins' example and slide down on your back.
+Paradise Bay is often filled with pack ice, and seals can frequently be seen lounging on floating icebergs.
+Traveling around the bay in rubber boats can be very cold, but the breathtaking view of the glaciers makes the discomfort worthwhile.

-Another must do experience while in the Antarctic is to pass through the Neptune Bellows of Deception Island.
-Deception Island is in effect a partly submerged volcano.
-The island forms a large ring so once you pass through the Neptune Bellows, the only way in, you find yourself in a highly protected bay.
-Volcanic processes at Whalers Bay heat up the water, at some beaches, and so it is possible to swim there.
-The solitude at the now deserted whaling station can stun you; it really gives you the feeling of a snow covered ghost town.
+Another unmissable experience in Antarctica is passing through the Neptune's Bellows at Deception Island.
+Deception Island is essentially a partially submerged volcano.
+The island forms a large ring, and once you navigate through Neptune's Bellows, the only entrance, you find yourself in a highly sheltered bay.
+Volcanic activity at Whalers Bay heats the water at some beaches, making swimming possible.
+The solitude of the now-abandoned whaling station can be striking, truly giving you the feeling of being in a snow-covered ghost town.

 Whalers Bay